 - Be at least 21 years of age;

-- Achieve a minimum score of 70% on the qualifying examination; and
+- Achieve a minimum score of 70% on the qualifying examination.

-The Health Homes Specialist Examination is also available via computer-based testing at LaserGrade Testing Centers.
-How does it work?
+The Healthy Homes Specialist Examination is also available via computer-based testing at Pearson VUE

 For more information about the Healthy Homes Training Center, please email Laura Titus of Healthy Housing Solutions.
 For more information about the visual assessment exercises, please email Judith Akoto of National Center for Healthy Housing.
 For more information about the examination and the application process, please contact firstname.lastname@example.org.

 While training is not a prerequisite to obtaining a credential, individuals who have completed the two-day Essentials for Healthy Homes Practitioners course offered by the National Healthy Homes Training Center and Network will have the foundation they need to succeed.
 As of August 2011, more than 7500 people have taken the Essentials for Healthy Homes Practitioners course in one of the more than 250 times it has been offered since being launched on June 1, 2005.
 All course materials, including the exercises and videos, are available on-line.

 A variety of professionals may be interested in the Healthy Homes Specialist Credential include the following: